rcrowther/updownrecord/README.rst

 ~~~~~~~~
 Upload is a simple one-field form.

-Upload uses the same 'save' dynamic as Django ORM; if a pk (or, for auto-increment, an 'id' field) is presnt, then the upload updates.
+Upload uses the same 'save' dynamic as Django ORM; if a pk (or, for auto-increment, an 'id' field) is present, then the upload updates.
 If not, the upload appends.

 Upload guesses at the form of the file.
 This can be limited to one form e.g. ::